flutter/website/src/_includes/docs/debug/debug-android-attach-process.md

    using the **Emulator Pixel_5_API_33**.

 {% comment %}

+   @atsansone - 2023-07-24

+   These screenshots were commented out for two reasons known for most docs:

+   1. The docs should stand on their own.
+   2. These screenshots would be painful to maintain.

+   If reader feedback urges their return, these will be uncommented.

    ![Attach to Process dialog box open in Android Studio](/assets/images/docs/testing/debugging/native/android-studio/attach-process-dialog.png)
    <div markdown="1">{:.figure-caption}
    Flutter app in Android device displaying two buttons.